bitnami/charts/bitnami/mastodon/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 9.0.0

+This major updates Mastodon to version 3.4.
+This version requires setting new secret env vars like `ACTIVE_RECORD_ENCRYPTION_DETERMINISTIC_KEY`, `ACTIVE_RECORD_ENCRYPTION_PRIMARY_KEY` and `ACTIVE_RECORD_ENCRYPTION_KEY_DERIVATION_SALT`.
+These values are set automatically during the upgrade when not using the `existingSecret` value.
+When using an external secret make sure that these three values above are set.

+Additionally, this major refactors the chart init containers under the `defaultInitContainers` section, being able to define individual values such as `resources` or `containerSecurityContext`.
+If using the `volumePermissions` section, this is now under the `defaultInitContainers.volumePermissions` section.

 ### To 8.0.0